mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/23_task_globals_tab.md

 -  Setting Globals on a task level only impact the execution of a task.
 -  Setting Globals on an environment impacts the execution of all tasks created on the environment.

-[Click to read more about overriding Fabric settings by the task execution].
+[Click to read more about overriding Fabric settings by a task's execution].

 ## How do I Override Globals on a Task?